-Advertising Costs-Costs related to advertising are expensed as incurred and approximated \$46.7 million, \$40.9 million and \$33.8 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-These amounts are included in selling, general and administrative expenses in the consolidated statement of income.
+Advertising Costs-Costs related to advertising are expensed as incurred and approximated \$43.4 million, \$46.7 million and \$40.9 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+These amounts are included in selling, general and administrative expenses in the consolidated statements of income.